kmkouokam/terraform-aws-modules-beanstalk-RDS/README.md

  terraform plan
  terraform apply

-It will generate password for mysql and ActiveMQ and stored in the parameter store in the system manager.
+It will generate passwords for mysql and ActiveMQ and stored them in the parameter store in the system manager.

-Will create mysql, Elaticached, and ActiveMQ instances and a backend securyty group.
+Will create RDS, Elaticached, and ActiveMQ instances and a backend securyty group.

 You must set up the data.terraform_remote_state.bastion, data.terraform_remote_state.vpc, and the terraform local backend for terraform apply to work without error messages.